Maternity in Salisbury & Wiltshire

 Sarah is a Salisbury mum.
 She is a former NICU parent, a ‘high risk’ mum due to underlying conditions, and has a passion for infant feeding.
 She is a strong advocate for birthing rights in any situation, having experienced both a preemie birth and a homebirth VBAC herself, and would love to hear about your experiences locally.

 Elisa is soon to be a mum of two boys, she lives just the other side of Salisbury close to the New Forest.
 She loves everything about pregnancy birth and post-partum.
 She advocates for people having an informed experience, to feel empowered to make decisions that are best for them and their babies.
 She would love to hear your experiences whatever they may be.

 Salisbury Hospital Maternity Unit has a small, professional and friendly team currently supporting approximately 2,500 mothers and birthing people per year.
 Their team includes caring midwives, a dedicated Infant Feeding Team and experienced specialist doctors (obstetricians).
 They have a Labour Ward, a fully equipped theatre for caesarean births and a postnatal ward.

 Salisbury Foundation Trust (SFT) is also known as Salisbury District Hospital (SDH)

 Beatrice Birthing Centre

 You can choose to have your baby at home.
-This will be a relaxed environment for labour and birth and supports a normal childbirth philosophy.
-Research suggests that there is a higher likelihood of a normal birth with less intervention if you give birth at home or in a Midwife-led unit.
+This will be a relaxed environment for labour and birth and supports a spontaneous vaginal birth.
+Research suggests that there is a higher likelihood of a vaginal birth with less intervention if you give birth at home or in a Midwife-led unit.
 All Community Midwives support home birth and will be happy to discuss this option with you.